alyona-korenkovich/FreePlayHub/README.md

 🎮 <b>Game Detail Page</b>

-Clicking on a game takes the user to a detailed page where detailed information about the game is available, such as title, release date, publisher, developer, genre, image, screenshots, and system requirements.
+Clicking on a game takes the user to a game page where detailed information about the game is available, such as title, release date, publisher, developer, genre, image, screenshots, and system requirements.

 ⚙ <b>User-friendly interface</b>